motherjones/simple-slider/README.md

 *MoJo staffers:* By now you should have a local clone of this project repo on your machine, by following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project)

-**In index.html:**
+**In index.html (required):**

 Paste the link you just copied into your html file, in the place of public_spreadsheet_url.
 The code you are looking for in the index.html file looks like this:
 `$('#slideshow').slideshow('public_spreadsheet_url');`

+**In style.css (optional):**

+You're welcome to use our default slider style (found in demo/style.css), or style to your own taste.
+Again, we do think the slider looks nicest if you use only one of the image OR video columns (the demo uses only `middle image`).

-## Format your spreadsheet data
+## Formatting your spreadsheet data

-Think of each row of your spreadsheet as one slide, and each column in that row as an element of the slide.
-The slider supports the following columns headers:

-`title`	`text` 		`top image` `middle image`	`bottom image` `background image` 		`top video embed` 	`middle video embed`	`bottom video embed`

-The `title` and `text` columns are designated for any text that will go in the slide.
-Only include the columns you want; they're all optional.
-You can add hyperlinks and styled text—for source credits—by wrapping them in <a href=""></a> and <span class="credit"></span>.
+The `title`, `text` columns should have plain text or html.
+You can add hyperlinks and styled text—for source credits—by wrapping them in <a href=""></a> and <span class="credit"></span>, as shown in the [How it works]() section.

-The `top image` `middle image`	`bottom image` `background image` columns are designated for any images that will go in the slide.
-They take any image URL.
-Make sure the link ends with .jpg, .gif, or .png.
+The `top image`, `middle image`, `bottom image`, `background image` columns should only have an image URL that ends in .jpg, .png, or .gif.

-The `top video embed` `middle video embed`	`bottom video embed` columns are designated for embedding videos in slides.
+For `top video embed`, `middle video embed`, `bottom video embed`, only add the columns  in slides.
 Copy the video's embed code and paste that code the spreadsheet cell.
-The embed code will look something like this:
+The embed code looks like this:

 `<iframe width="960" height="720" src="http://www.youtube.com/embed/TZzzXutPfks" frameborder="0" allowfullscreen></iframe>`

-*Note:* The `source` column is for *MoJo staffers*—it keeps our army of fact-checkers happy.
+The `source` column is for *MoJo staffers* when bulletproofing our data and tracking the origin of each row's data.
+You're welcome to adopt this practice.

 Once you've got the data formatted properly, you're almost done.

-**In style.css**

-You're welcome to use our default slider style (found in demo/style.css), or style to your own taste.
-We do think the slider looks nicest if you use only one of the image OR video columns (the demo uses only "top image").
-If you insist on using more than one, however, the slider will still work.

-*MoJo staffers:*

 ## Optional: using JSON to feed your slider

-If you don't want a Google spreadsheet to power your slider, you can instead use JSON directly, which will look like this:
+If you don't want a Google spreadsheet to power your slider, you can instead use JSON directly.
+Here's an example:

 ```